Youlixx/cynes/README.md

 # And can be written in a similar fashion
 nes[0x075A] = 0x8
 ```
 Note that only the CPU RAM `$0000 - $1FFFF` and the mapper RAM `$6000 - $7FFF` should be accessed.
-Trying to read / write a value to other addresses may desynchronize the components of the emulator, resulting in a undefined behavior.
+Trying to read / write a value to other addresses may de-synchronize the components of the emulator, resulting in a undefined behavior.

 ### Closing
 An emulator is automatically closed when the object is released by Python.
 In windowed mode, the `close` method can be used to close the window without having to wait for Python to release the object.
-As presented previously, the WindowedNES can also be used as a context manager, which will call `close` automatcially when exiting the context.
+As presented previously, the WindowedNES can also be used as a context manager, which will call `close` automatically when exiting the context.
-It can also be closed manualy using the `close` method.
+It can also be closed manually using the `close` method.
 ```python
 # In windowed mode, this can be used to close the window
 nes.close()